2501-ai/honest_benchmark/README.md

 python evaluate.py --test honest_24  # Runs a specific task by ID

+python evaluate.py --agent-config CODING_AGENT # Runs all tasks from a specific agent config

 python evaluate.py --from honest_24  # Runs all tasks from a specific task ID

 ```